kelloggm/object-construction-checker/README-LOMBOK.md

 After these two steps, building your program will run the checker and alert you at compile time if any required properties might not be set.

+You should edit your original source code, **not** the files in the checker's error messages.
+The checker's error messages refer to Lombok's output, which is a variant of your source code that appears in a `delombok` directory.